Kasekopf/loop-casual/README.md

 # Overview

-This is a casual script designed to work if you are me, [Kasekopf (#1210810)](https://cheesellc.com/kol/profile.php?u=Kasekopf).
-I mostly run as a Seal Clubber.
+This is a Grey You softcore script, based on the [loop-casual](https://github.com/Kasekopf/loop-casual) framework.
+It does not currently work.

 ### Strategy